richardkorneisel/intro-to-python/readme.md

 ## You Do: Data Types (15 minutes / 0:25)
+- Open a terminal and start the ipython REPL

-Spend 15 minutes reading through everything up until the **Data Types Exercises** section below this one.
+- Spend 15 minutes going through everything up until the **In Class Checkpoint** section below this one.
+Testing out the each command in the ipython REPL.

 <details>
 <summary>Why do we have to read all this ourselves?</summary>